-In many of our other hybrid working blog posts, we’ve talked about the ways hybrid leaders can adapt themselves to leading in hybrid models and the things organisations should be doing to ease their transition to the hybrid working world.
-Here, we turn our attention to hybrid workers themselves, by looking at six key behavioural traits that we consider essential for knowledge workers working in hybrid environments.
+In many of our other hybrid working blog posts, we’ve talked about the ways hybrid leaders can adapt themselves to leading in hybrid models and the things organizations should be doing to ease their transition to the hybrid working world.
+Here, we turn our attention to hybrid workers themselves, by looking at six key behavioral traits that we consider essential for knowledge workers working in hybrid environments.

 Without the opportunity to share a cup of coffee or go out for a drink after work, knowledge workers may find it more difficult to form close relationships with their colleagues than they would have when they were all working in the same physical space.
 (That said, there were plenty of people pre-pandemic that just came to the office, did their work, kept themselves to themselves, and then went straight home)

 From all of our research, we know that social cohesion is paramount if teams are going to be effective in hybrid models.
 So on those occasions when hybrid workers do interact with their team members – either via video call, in person, or even over email or chat – they need to make an effort to be especially friendly, approachable, and to go out of their way to build and maintain warm and trusting relationships.
 This might mean starting meetings with some social chat about where they are, what’s going on, their kids, sport, the news, etc. This will help build rapport and social cohesion more quickly, allowing hybrid teams to flourish.